Best Netflix series to watch now (October 2020) - TheNewsTrace

 With the latest information that legendary Will Smith sitcom is being rebooted as gritty drama Bel-Air, why not return to the place all of it started and relive the magic on Netflix?

-It’s a whopping 30 years since rapper Smith made his appearing debut in an NBC sitcom through which he performed a fictionalised model of himself: a swaggering, wise-cracking teenager who is distributed to reside along with his rich aunt and uncle after getting right into a struggle.
+It’s a whopping 30 years since rapper Smith made his performing debut in an NBC sitcom during which he performed a fictionalised model of himself: a swaggering, wise-cracking teenager who is shipped to stay together with his rich aunt and uncle after getting right into a combat.

 All six seasons are there for you to savour, and in our opinion, that’s a weekend effectively spent.
 All collectively now: